Jazyki-Mira/langworld_db_pyramid/README.md

 pipenv install
 ```

-This will also automatically install `langworld_db_pyramid`  and `langworld_db_data` packages locally as they are mentioned in `Pipfile`.
+_Note #1: This will also automatically install `langworld_db_pyramid`  and `langworld_db_data` packages locally as they are mentioned in [`Pipfile`](Pipfile).
+There is no need to manually run `pip install -e .` (from [Pyramid docs](https://docs.pylonsproject.org/projects/pyramid/en/2.0-branch/narr/project.html#installing-your-newly-created-project-for-development)) separately._

-_Note: they will be installed in editable mode, which conforms to upcoming pip behavior that will install all local packages without copying them to the directory of the virtual environment._
+_Note #2: These two packages will be installed in editable mode, which conforms to upcoming `pip` behavior that will install all local packages without copying them to the directory of the virtual environment._

 To install with development dependencies (testing, linting):